ndrake127/RandomMapGenerator/README.md

 Inspired by all the time I spent making maps in GIMP for D&D campaigns, this uses simplex noise to create random landmasses.

-This only depends on the standard library and FastNoiseLite, which is distributed with the project, so this should compile without much effort using Visual Studio 2019
+This only depends on SFML and FastNoiseLite, both of which are included with the project.
+SFML libs built for Visual Studio 2019 on Windows ae included, they are the only non-portable part of this project.

 To-do:
 * Optimize island assignment (recursive function occasionally causes stack overflow, I had to set stack size to 4mb for an 800x600 window, seems unacceptable)